GitJit-max/learning-linux/chapter/01-intro.md

 <a id="philosophy-of-the-gnu-project"></a>

-## 1.6 Philosophy of the GNU project [^philo] <!--update internal links if changed-->
+## 1.6 Philosophy of the GNU project <!--update internal links if changed-->

-[^philo]: [Philosophy of the GNU Project, updated 2022](https://www.gnu.org/philosophy/)

 Nowadays there are millions using the GNU operating system, but most of them don't know they are using GNU.
 People call the system Linux.
 This is a widespread practice which is not nice.
 Since the Free Software movement wrote the biggest parts of the code, one should give them atleast equal mention, and call the system *GNU+Linux* or *GNU/Linux*.
 But there is another reason to do this.
 The reason for developing GNU was unique.
 GNU is the only operating system developed for the purpose of freedom.
 Not for technical motivations.
 Not for commercial motivations.
 GNU was written for your freedom.
 A finnish programmer Linus Torvalds, the person who wrote the kernel component for the GNU project (called Linux) doesn't agree with the Free Software movement.
 He does not state that people deserve freedom.
-He says he likes convenient, reliable, powerful software and tells people that those are the important values.
+He says he likes convenient, reliable, powerful software and tells people that those are the important values. [^philo]

+[^philo]: [Philosophy of the GNU Project, updated 2022](https://www.gnu.org/philosophy/)

 ### Digital technology against freedom <!--update internal links if changed-->

 Without a free operating system, it's impossible to have freedom (see [Section: Digital society](#digital-society)).
 And by free software, the Free Software movement, means software that respects users' freedom.
 Ultimately there are just two possibilities with software: 1) either the users control the program or 2) someone else controls the program (and through it has power over the users).
-A nonfree program is an instrument of unjust power that nobody should ever have.
+A nonfree program is an instrument of unjust power that nobody should ever have. [^philo]

 The developer who has control of the program often feels tempted to introduce malicious features to further exploit or abuse the users.
-There are many ways in which our freedom is being attacked by digital technology.
+There are many ways in which our freedom is being attacked by digital technology. [^philo]

 #### Addictive by design